2025–26 FA Youth Cup: Second Round Qualifying

-The winners from the previous round will join the 22 teams from the 5th Tier National League.
-Although there are 24 teams in this tier, Braintree Town, and Scunthorpe United did not apply to the Youth Cup this season.
-The draw was made on 19 September 2025.Truro City withdrew from the competition at this stage resulting in 13 walkovers in the competition so far.
+The winners from the previous round joined the 22 teams from the 5th tier National League.
+Although there were 24 teams in this tier, Braintree Town, and Scunthorpe United did not apply to the Youth Cup this season.
+The draw was made on 19 September 2025.
+Truro City withdrew from the competition at this stage, the 13th walkovers in the competition thus far.